 One of the few sites in Hampshire where the Adonis Blue can be found, albeit in low numbers.

 Site is also a designated SSSI status and is of archaeological interest with ancient droveway and round barrow.

 Broughton Down (location map) is a fine example of unimproved chalk downland lying on a north-east facing escarpment, providing fine views over the Test Valley.
 It is located several miles west of Stockbridge, close to the border with Wiltshire.
 The down is fringed by mature woodland including impressive stands of beech at its eastern end and is bisected by a small wooded valley.
 Broughton Down is managed by Hampshire Wildlife Trust as a Nature Reserve and is also a designated SSSI, taking into account the good range of chalk habitats represented.

-All the commoner downland species are present on the site, including decent colonies of Chalkhill Blue, Grizzled Skipper, Dingy Skipper and Brown Argus.
-The down also hosts a modest colony of Silver-spotted Skipper, a small colony of Adonis Blue as well as the fast flying Dark Green Fritillary.
+All the commoner downland species are present on the site including decent colonies of Chalkhill Blue, Grizzled Skipper, Dingy Skipper and Brown Argus.
+The site also hosts a modest colony of Silver-spotted Skipper, a small colony of Adonis Blue as well as the fast flying Dark Green Fritillary.

 The down is most easily approached from Broughton village to the east or from the south along a long and rather bumpy track.
 My preference is to approach from the village, parking at the end of Buckholt Road and continuing on foot up the hill, skirting Smiths Plantation and then along the track at the top of the down.
-After about 500m, bear right at a display board to enter the down via a gate (here) to the west of the wooded valley.
+After about 500m, bear right at a display board to enter the down via a gate just to the west of the wooded valley.
 Many species can be found on the open downland slope during their flight period, including Chalkhill Blue and a few Silver-spotted Skippers.